CatalinoAgapito/PA2/README.md

 In order to create the array and filter values divisible by 4, the program first generates numbers 1 to 100 and cubes each element using vectorized exponentiation.
 The resulting 1D array is reshaped into a 10×10 matrix, preserving row-major order.
 Boolean filtering is then applied to select only elements where the cube is divisible by 4, using the modulo operator to create a mask.
 The program displays the shape of the array, the filtered values, and the count of selected elements.

-# Problem 3: ABOVE-MEAN SQUARES PROBLEM
+# Problem 3: Above-Mean Squares
 In this problem, you are asked to create a 6×6 array of squares of the first 36 positive integers, compute the mean, and select elements greater than the mean.
 This demonstrates array creation, statistical computation, and conditional selection.